KayvanShah1/usc-dsci560-dspp-sp24/lab4-part2/reddit-scraper/readme.md

 The program also takes a keyword as a user input and returns the documents found similar to the keyword from the appropriate cluster.

 ### model.py
+The program defines a schema according to which data will be stored in the MySQL server.

 ### schema.py
 The program creates a pydantic model to validate the format of the data before storing it in the database.